Non-metropolitan district

 Non-metropolitan districts, or colloquially "shire districts", are a type of local government district in England.
 As created, they are sub-divisions of non-metropolitan counties (colloquially shire counties) in a two-tier arrangement.
 Non-metropolitan districts with borough status are known as boroughs, able to appoint a mayor and refer to itself as a borough council.

-Non-metropolitan districts
+Some shire counties, for example Cornwall, now have no sub-divisions so are a single non-metropolitan district.

+Typically, a district will consist of a market town and its more rural hinterland.
+However, districts are diverse, with some being mostly urban (such as Dartford) and others more polycentric (such as Thurrock).

+Structure

 Non-metropolitan districts are subdivisions of English non-metropolitan counties which have a two-tier structure of local government.
-Most non-metropolitan counties have a county council and several districts, each with a borough or district council.
+Two-tier non-metropolitan counties have a county council and several districts, each with a borough or district council.
 In these cases local government functions are divided between county and district councils, to the level where they can be practised most efficiently: